Pope urges Congo, South Sudan to work for peace, prosperity | Politics

 Francis issued a video message on the day he had planned to begin a weeklong pilgrimage to the two African countries.
 He cancelled the scheduled trip last month because of knee pain that makes walking and standing difficult.

-In the message, Francis said he was "greatly disappointed" by the turn of events and promised to visit "as soon as possible."
-He urged the people of both countries not to allow themselves to be robbed of hope despite the violence, political instability, exploitation, and poverty that he said had pained them for so long.
+In the message, Francis said he was “greatly disappointed” to not be able to travel and promised to visit “as soon as possible.”
+He urged the people of both countries not to allow themselves to be robbed of hope despite the violence, political instability, exploitation and poverty that he said had pained them for so long.

 “You have a great mission, all of you, beginning with your political leaders: It is that of turning a page in order to blaze new trails, new paths of reconciliation and forgiveness, of serene coexistence and of development,” Francis said.